hyperledger/iroha-2-docs/src/guide/kotlin-java.md

 After we have registered and minted Joe's assets, let's transfer some of them to another blockchain user.
-To do this, we will create a new user, register their asset in the `main` method and add asset transfer operations.
+To do this, we will create a new user, register their asset with the `main` method and add transfer operations for the asset.

 ```Kotlin